 The Authority has put in place Rules of Business (Terms of Reference) which set out the arrangements for Authority membership, the calling and conducting of meetings, the role of the Secretary of the Authority, and the Authority's duties and reporting responsibilities.
-The Rules were updated in early 2017 in line with the revised Code of Practice for the Governance of State Bodies 2016 (the "Code") as published by the Department of Public Expenditure and Reform in August 2016.
+The Rules are in line with the Code of Practice for the Governance of State Bodies 2016 (the "Code") as published by the Department of Public Expenditure and Reform in August 2016.

-These arrangements also apply to the Risk Equalisation Fund, responsibility for which, rests with the Authority under the Act.
+These arrangements also apply to the Risk Equalisation Fund, responsibility for which, rests with the Authority under the Acts.